 For those interested in advising, stop by for office hours or set up an appointment with the Peer Advisors to get answers to your questions and to learn more about the program, its minor, and our classes.

 Every year, we welcome a distinguished poet to teach a writing seminar to Stanford undergraduates and invite them to hold a public reading and discussion.

-This year's Mohr Visiting Poet is Diane Seuss, and her seminar is made possible through the generous support of Lawrence and Nancy Mohr.
+This year's Mohr Visiting Poet is Michael Collier, and his seminar is made possible through the generous support of Lawrence and Nancy Mohr.